psychemedia/pentrich-uprising/pentrich-rising.md

 Memoir of Thomas, first Lord Denman, formerly Lord Chief Justice of England;
 by Arnould, Joseph, Sir, 1814?-1886
 Publication date 1873
-eg ch VI https://archive.org/details/memoirthomasfir01arnogoog/page/n114/mode/2up?q=brandreth DEFENCE OP BRANDRETH AND OTHERS FOR HIGH TREASON
+eg ch VI https://archive.org/details/memoirthomasfir01arnogoog/page/n114/mode/2up?q=brandreth DEFENCE OF BRANDRETH AND OTHERS FOR HIGH TREASON

+incl. p108
+Every man his skill must try,
+He must turn out and not deny ;
+No bloody soldier must he dread.
+He must turn out and fight for bread ;
+The time is come, you plainly see,
+When Government opposed must be.

+See also the verse in https://archive.org/details/trialsjeremiahb00gurngoog/page/303/mode/1up and commentary elsewhere (earlier) in that document

 Denman - libel letter from Luddites —  Court of Kin's bench, King v Sutton - free speech trial ?
 Leicester Journal - Friday 04 August 1815 and again at appeal? https://www.britishnewspaperarchive.co.uk/viewer/bl/0000237/18151110/002/0002